mcnairsa/100-days-of-code/log.md

 **Thoughts:**
 I've been listening to the audio book version of The 7 Habits of Highly Effective People by Stephen R. Covey.
 [Hereinafter '7H' & 'SRC'.]
 I first studied it some years ago.
 It was my intention to use the first half of this 100 Days to Refresh my understanding of the book.
 I thought I could do that just by focusing on one of the habits each week but it didn't happen.
 I came across the audio book a week ago.
-In the chapter on Habit 2, Begin with the End in Mind, SRC has a section on Persoanal Misson Statements.
+In the chapter on Habit 2, Begin with the End in Mind, SRC has a section on Personal Mission Statements.
 I remember it well, it made a big impression the first time I read it.
 One thing in particular jumped out at me from one of the examples SRC gives: 'Plan tomorrow's work today'.

 So here's my list of tomorrow's [100 Days related] work:
 1. pay forward to at least two learners